mozmeao/trafficcop/README.md

 A visitor hits a URL running an experiment (meaning the appropriate JS is loaded).
 Traffic Cop picks a random number, and, if that random number falls within the range specified by a variation (see below), either redirects the visitor to that variation or executes an arbitrary, developer-specified callback function.

 For redirects, Traffic Cop assumes all variations are loaded through a query string parameter appended to the original URL.
 This keeps things simple, as no new URL patterns need to be defined (and later removed) for each experiment.
-Simply check for the query string parameter (wherever your application might do that sort of thing) and load different content accordingly.
+First, check for the query string parameter (wherever your application might do that sort of thing) and then load different content accordingly.

-The configuration file is fairly straightforward.
-Simply instantiate a new Traffic Cop with your experiment configuration, and then initialize it.
+The configuration file has two steps.
+Instantiate a new Traffic Cop with your experiment configuration, and then initialize it.

 ```javascript
 // example configuration for a redirect experiment